elenabagnera/CapitalBikesProject/README.md

 3. ~~Widen hour_data on the column type for each station (QX & FK)~~

 4. Clean up weather predictors.
-	a. delete variables we don't need (e.g. temperature max and min are the same as temperature so we don't need them)
+	a. delete variables we don't need (e.g. temperature max and min are the same as temperature so we don't need them) - Eric already deleted these
 	b. figure out a way to being in sunlight as a variable?
-	c. create a variable for whether it rains or not (binary)
+	c. create a variable for whether it rains or not (binary) --- Eric already did it
 	d. also I think we should try this thing where for hours, month and weekday, we transform the variables so that 1 is the month/hour with lowest departures.
 This way, the numbers e.g. 1-12 for months have meaning.
 Happy to explain this, also more info here, which is exactly what this person did: https://towardsdatascience.com/predicting-no-of-bike-share-users-machine-learning-data-visualization-project-using-r-71bc1b9a7495

+**	This is code for how to do was not sure where is the best spot to insert this into the code **	FK -
+	processedData$weeknum<-pmin(abs(3-processedData$weeknum),56-processedData$weeknum);
+	processedData$mnth<-pmin(abs(1-processedData$mnth),13-processedData$mnth);
+	processedData$hr<-pmin(abs(4-processedData$hr),28-processedData$hr);

 5. feature engeneering
-	i. figure out what transformation to use for dependent variable for random forest (EB) - look into Box Cox transformation ii. understand how to select specific holidays in step holiday iii. also look at chapter he assigned for class hat talks about feature engeneering for
+	i. figure out what transformation to use for dependent variable for random forest (EB) - look into Box Cox transformation
+	- FK -done and added. it basically makes variables look normal ii. understand how to select specific holidays in step holiday

+	- FK added an example of how we can only choose a few holidays and not all- let us try with and without

+	iii. also look at chapter he assigned for class hat talks about feature engeneering for

 6. Run models on the new data